divyanshudimri/insurance-backend/README.md

     pre-commit install
     ```

+Now when you do `git add .` and `git commit -m "<commit-message>"`, pre-commit hooks run automatically.

 ### Configuration

 The project uses environment variables for configuration.
 Edit the `.env` file and provide the necessary values, such as database connection details and API keys.